Amy Hulse Counselling

 Having been both client and counsellor, I am passionate about making counselling and psychotherapy accessible to everyone as I believe that everyone has the right to be heard and understood.

 For almost 10 years I worked in roles helping to safeguard vulnerable children and their families.
 Several years ago I realised that I wanted to work with people more relationally and collaboratively so began to train as a counsellor.
 I have a Masters Degree in Counselling Psychology and describe myself as a humanistic counsellor that leans towards a person-centred approach.
 This means that I believe, given the right conditions, we are all able to achieve growth.

-I have a private practice which is based in Longton, Stoke-on-Trent and I offer face to face, telephone and online support to adults.
+I have a private practice which is based in Shelton Stoke-on-Trent and I offer face to face, telephone and online support to adults.
 Previously, I spent three three years working at a local hospice, the Douglas Macmillan Hospice as a volunteer bereavement counsellor.
 This followed a ten year career in Children's Social Care which gave me experience of working with a wide range of adults and the challenges that they face.
 I find that the impact of one experience is often intertwined with another and so, I avoid working with labels and instead focus on experiences and emotions as they present themselves.